128technology/docs/docs/plugin_dns_app_id.md

 sidebar_label: DNS App Id
 ---

-The DNS App ID plugin identifies traffic passing through your 128T router by applying pattern matching to hostnames contained in DNS requests it processes.
-You can then configure 128T services for these hostnames, and associate application names to influence routing policy.
-You can read more about 128T and its application identification concept [here](concepts_appid.md).
+The DNS App ID plugin identifies traffic passing through your SSR router by applying pattern matching to hostnames contained in DNS requests it processes.
+You can then configure SSR services for these hostnames, and associate application names to influence routing policy.
+You can read more about SSR and its application identification concept [here](concepts_appid.md).

 This plugin relies on the [DNS Cache](plugin_dns_cache.md) plugin for hostname resolution.